solygambas/python-openai-projects/README.md

 - [Vector Databases: from Embeddings to Applications](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/) by Sebastian Witalec (2023).
 - [LangChain for LLM Application Development](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/) by Harrison Chase and Andrew Ng (2023).
 - [LangChain: Chat with Your Data](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/) by Harrison Chase (2023).

+## Show Your Support

+If you find these projects helpful or interesting, please consider starring the repository.
+It's a simple gesture that helps to boost the visibility of the project and show appreciation for the effort put into creating it.
+Thank you!